kuetemeier/Node-Express-Angular-Coffee-Bootstrap/Readme.md

 ## Relax
 You're done!
 Check back later for more exciting progress!
 Feel free to suggest improvements by opening an issue or submitting a pull request!

+# License
+This project is licensed under the MIT license.
+Feel free to use it in your own projects (private, open-source or commercial).

 # Thanks
 This Template was initially based on (forked from) the [Hoverbear/Angular-Coffee-Express](https://github.com/Hoverbear/Angular-Coffee-Express), which saved me a lot of time.
 Thank you Andrew Hobden for doing a great job.